 Weekend Apprenticeship Training Retreats: Fall dates TBA, Colorado

 Key Program Dates

-Applications for the 2022 Certificate program will be accepted through an online form beginning November 15, 2021.
+Applications for the 2023 certificate program will be accepted through an online form beginning February 6, 2023.
 The program offers rolling admissions, meaning that applications will be reviewed as they are received until the program is filled.
-The priority deadline for applications is December 15, 2021.
-Naropa does not charge an application fee for the PAT Certificate.
+The priority deadline for applications is March 3, 2023.
+Naropa does not charge an application fee for the PAT certificate.

 Applicants will be asked to submit the following as part of the application process:

 - Licensing board(s) and license/registration number where applicable